Welcome to the Experimental Particle Physics Group

 Cosmic radiation contains particles at very high energies.
 It is unclear how these high energies are achieved.
 Neutrinos are fundamental particles that do not have an electric charge, and consequently are not deflected by a galactic magnetic fields.
 Because of this property, neutrinos are a good messenger of black holes, Gamma-Ray Bursts (GRB) or supernova remnants.
-By analysing fluxes of neutrinos, we can gain insight into the nature of dark matter objects like Weakly interacting massive particles (WIMPs) or other supersymmetric particles.The research carried out by the IceCube group at the University of Ghent is in two primary areas.
+By analysing fluxes of neutrinos, we can gain insight into the nature of dark matter objects like Weakly Interacting Massive Particles (WIMPs) or other supersymmetric particles.The IceCube experiment is set up at the South Pole, where neutrinos are detected after interacting with the antarctic ice.
+The research carried out by the University of Ghent for this group is divided into two primary areas.
 The group is involved in the search for tau neutrinos with the IceCube detector, and also investigates the domain between the knee and the ankle of the energy spectrum of cosmic rays by analysing the data obtained using the IceTop detector, which lies directly above IceCube at the South Pole.
 Recently, the group was involved in the development of potential new detectors for the experiment.

 Our group is a member of the IceCube collaboration since 2005.